bruised-ego-labs/Nancy/README.md

 *   **Enhanced File Ingestion (`/api/ingest`):** Users can upload `.txt` files.
 The service automatically:
     1. Stores file metadata in DuckDB (AnalyticalBrain).
     2. Creates semantic embeddings and stores in ChromaDB (VectorBrain).
-    3. Extracts relationships using local Gemma LLM and stores in Neo4j (RelationalBrain).
+    3. Extracts comprehensive project story using local Gemma LLM and stores in Neo4j (GraphBrain):
+        - Decisions and decision makers
+        - Meetings and attendees
+        - Features and owners
+        - Project eras and phases
+        - Cross-team collaborations
+        - Technical dependencies
     4. All processing happens locally with zero API costs.
 *   **Intelligent Query Processing (`/api/query`):** Users can ask natural language questions.
 The enhanced system:
     1. Analyzes query intent using local Gemma LLM (LinguisticBrain).
-    2. Orchestrates searches across Vector, Analytical, and Relational brains.
+    2. Orchestrates searches across Vector, Analytical, and Graph brains.
-    3. Synthesizes results into natural language responses.
+    3. Answers complex project questions like:
+        - "Why was this decision made?"
+        - "Who are the experts on thermal design?"
+        - "What decisions led to this feature?"
+        - "How do teams collaborate on this project?"
+        - "What happened during Q4 2024 Architecture Phase?"
     4. Provides comprehensive fallback: Local LLM → Cloud APIs → Mock responses.

 **Key Benefits Achieved:**